natysoz/expo-images-picker/README.md

 ---

--   You can Resize , Compress and Base64 your assets with the following:
+-   You can Resize , Compress and Base64 your assets with the following

+    **Note that using `manipulate` might result with crash or slow loading times on older phones.

 `manipulate` works only with "photo" Assets.